-Speech pathology private practice is a wonderful setting to work in and I had the pleasure of working in this setting for a few years.
+Speech pathology private practice is a wonderful setting to work in, and I had the pleasure of working in this setting for a few years.
 I THOROUGHLY ENJOYED IT!
-I loved it so much that I'm starting my OWN private practice.
-For me, it is the right fit.
+I loved it so much that I started my OWN private practice.

 When most speech pathology students picture what therapy will be like in the "real world," they picture private practice!